As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-• Some users report failures within months
+• Some users report occasional freezes or non-responsive units

 Check Latest Price on Amazon